asararatnakar/MyUtils/README.md

 #3.
 CheckHeight.sh

-This script is limted to get you the heights of a 4 peer network (Network created from Docker composer or Bluemix Starter/HSBN network type) compares the heights and tell if all the peers are in sync or not
+This script is limted to get you the heights of a 4 peer network (Network created from Docker composer or Bluemix Starter/HSBN network type) compares the heights and checks if all peers are in sync or not
 ```
 curl -L https://raw.githubusercontent.com/ratnakar-asara/MyUtils/master/CheckHeight.sh -o CheckHeight.sh